Why Did Baba Yaga Take My Brother?

 Why Did Baba Yaga Take My Brother?
 Also known as Project Folklore is a VR research project built in conjunction with a PhD student from the University of Florida.
 It is intended to let educators and researchers test and encourage empathetic development in young children by immersing them in a Russian Folktale.
 Player's take the central role in the folktale and are guided by the helpful and wise mouse to find their missing brother.
 Throughout the tale players are tasked with engaging characters in the world both through dialogue, memories, and perspective systems.

-- Led a team of 15 interdisciplinary students to develop a VR game that met a clients needs.
+- Led a team of 15 interdisciplinary students to develop a VR game that followed the vision of a PhD research student.

 - Worked with client and outside sources to identify project goals and solidify design and milestones of the project.